lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 The primary objective of level design is to clearly communicate to players where they have to go or what they can or cannot do within a level.
 Color coding and lighting are just two of some level design techniques relying on visual perception to convey design intent or highlight important parts of a level.
 Recently released [Stray](https://store.steampowered.com/app/1332010/Stray/), where you play as a cat finding its way back home, gives a lot of good examples of such techniques.
 In this post I'm adding some science behind it to help explain why it works the way it does.

 #### The cat is out of the bag
 One thing that immediately struck me about *Stray* is how effectively their designers used light and color coding to navigate player throughout the complex, highly vertical and dense cyberpunk city.
-True, oftentimes it's a bit too much on the nose but it also makes the game rather relaxing, less demanding or taxing on player's cognitive capacity.
+True, oftentimes it's a bit too much on the nose but it also makes the game less demanding or taxing on player's cognitive capacity (apart from the puzzles, which I'm not gonna cover).

 ![](/images/posts/visual1.jpg)

 Right at the beginning, when you land on all four from an unexpected fall, you find yourself in a dark, dimly lit gutter.
-The only thing you see is both proverbial and real light in the distance, signaling you where you need to be headed next.
-As you're pondering about your current situation, a cutscene interrupts your contemplation and a blinking orange light appears over the door, which abruptly opens and shows you the way out.
+The only thing you see is both real and proverbial light in the distance, signaling where you need to be headed next.
+As you ponder about your next steps, a cutscene interrupts your contemplation and a blinking orange light appears over the door, which abruptly opens and shows you the way out.

 This is just one of the cases where level design of Stray uses color coding and light to navigate its players on an intended path.
-Below is just a couple of examples of what I mean -- notice neon signs, lit spaces and other ways that relies on a cognitive bias called **perceptual salience**.
-(Don't worry about spoilers, I took screenshots from the very early stage of the game.)
+Below is a couple of examples of what I mean -- notice neon signs, lit spaces, and other ways that rely on a cognitive bias called **perceptual salience**.

 ![](/images/posts/visual5.jpg)